-Yet it was only after a severe crisis that I would find the key to my change, which is unfortunate in the one sense.
+It was only after a severe crisis that I would find the key to my change, which is unfortunate in the one sense.
 While on the other, I got a kick-ass lesson you definitely WON’T find inside a conventional classroom.
-Or I landed in a bigger class with different rules, which also meant that failing wasn’t an option.
+Or you could say I landed in a bigger class with different rules, which also meant that failing wasn’t an option.

-Though, I sometimes wish I could have learned my life lessons in everyday books, where one can theoretically measure human problems based on previously-felt limited/sheltered sensations and come to a reliable fix from someone else’s experience.
-But this academic approach was not the path for me.
-Instead, I got hands-on and dug into the dirt from day one as subjectivity was my only subject!
+Though, I sometimes wish I could have learned my life lessons in everyday books, where one can theoretically measure human problems based on previously-felt sensations (in a limited or sheltered existence) and come to a reliable fix from the words of someone else’s experience.
+But this academic (yet somewhat anecdotal) approach was not the path for me.
+Instead, I got hands-on and dug into the dirt from day one as subjectivity was my only subject.

 It was a little late.
-But better late than never.
+But “Better late than never”, as they say.